 CSC Spiritual MOT Material:

-The Community of St Chad helps us to take forward our Diocesan priorities of Developing Discipleship, Nurturing Vocation and Enabling Evangelism.
+The Community of St Chad helps us to take forward our Diocesan priorities of Developing Discipleship, Nurturing Vication and Enabling Evangelism.
 The Spiritual MOT provides resources for renewal and refreshment and is well suited for group work within a parish context.

 To invest in your Spiritual Wellbeing, a copy of the Spiritual MOT Booklet is available here.